How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Costs of Hyper-Datafication

 Gender-disaggregated results in Figure~\ref{fig:gender_distribution} reveal additional disparities.
 Women generally report fewer years of experience, shorter work hours, and lower salaries.
 Men report more frequently engaging in content moderation and greater exposure to graphic material.

 {\bf Representation in Datasets.} While hyper-datafication increases the volume of data available, this does not necessarily translate into better representation of the world.
-We use the Hugging Face datasets to investigate this further.
+We use the datasets stored on Hugging Face to investigate this further. \looseness=-1

 Figure~\ref{fig:datasets_and_data_over_time_bars} (Left and Centre) shows that text data is a large fraction of the diverse data modalities on Hugging Face.
-Using these text datasets, we first examine the representation of global languages in datasets hosted on the Hugging Face Hub.
+Using these text datasets, we first examine the representation of global languages.
 Among 57,484 datasets with language annotations, we identify 7,934 distinct languages.
 Most languages (96\%) appear only within multilingual datasets and typically in a small number of repositories.
 The remaining 4\% correspond to 306 languages, of which 97 occur only in a single dataset.
 This indicates that many languages exist in the margins of the dataset ecosystem rather than as sustained data sources.

 Figure~\ref{fig:language_groups} (Left) shows the representation for the ten largest language groups (in terms of volume share) on the Hugging Face Hub.
 It compares each group’s share of total dataset size on the Hugging Face Hub with its share of Common Crawl pages and global speakers.
 English represents a larger share of the dataset volume (57\%) than its share of Common Crawl pages (42\%) and more than three times its share of global speakers (18\%), as shown in Table~\ref{tab:language_distribution}.
 Multilingual datasets that contain English add another 30\% to this dominance.
 Several widely spoken languages, including Chinese, Arabic, and Spanish, remain substantially under-represented (see Appendix~\ref{app:HF_languages}).
-Appendix \ref{app:broadband} provides contextual evidence that these imbalances reflect broader asymmetries in global digital participation and traffic.
+Appendix~\ref{app:broadband} provides contextual evidence that these imbalances reflect broader asymmetries in global digital participation and traffic.

 Figure~\ref{fig:language_groups} (Right) shows the distribution of downloads in November 2025 and all-time, where English again accounts for the majority.
 November 2025 download shares for non-English languages exceed their all-time shares in most cases, but remain small in absolute terms, indicating only limited shifts in demand.
 English-only datasets account for 79\% of all-time downloads and 68\% of November 2025 downloads.
 English-inclusive multilingual datasets account for a further 12\% of all-time and 20\% of November 2025 downloads.
 While November 2025 download shares for several non-English languages exceed their historical averages (see Appendix~\ref{app:HF_languages}), these increases remain small in absolute terms and do not meaningfully reduce English dominance.